An automated machine learning framework to optimize radiomics model construction validated on twelve clinical applications: Introduction

-We have previously published clinical studies in which our {\toolbox WORC} framework has been applied to develop and evaluate dedicated biomarkers \citep{RN16, RN480, RN574, RN678, RN1107, BLTArxiv, RN791, RN923, RN868, RN1247, RN1246}.
-These studies focused on the evaluation of the clinical relevance and impact of the resulting biomarkers and only describe the application of (previous versions of) {\toolbox WORC}, but did not rigorously present and validate the WORC framework from a technical perspective.
-In the current study, we present the complete method itself in detail, have added a light fingerprinting mechanism, simultaneously evaluate the framework on multiple clinical applications using a single harmonized configuration, analyze in-depth the influence of the random search and ensemble settings on the performance and stability, and compare the performance to a radiomics baseline and the state-of-the-art in AutoML and ensembling.
+We have previously published clinical studies in which our {\toolbox WORC} framework has been applied to develop and evaluate dedicated biomarkers (e.g., \cite{RN16, RN480, RN574, CRLMPaper, RN678, starmans2024BLT, RN791, RN923, RN868, RN1247, RN1246}).
+These studies focused on the evaluation of the clinical relevance and impact of the resulting biomarkers and only describe the application of (previous versions of) {\toolbox WORC}.
+In the current study, we present the complete method itself in detail; introduce a light fingerprinting mechanism; simultaneously evaluate the framework on multiple clinical applications using a single harmonized configuration; analyze in-depth the influence of random search, Bayesian optimization, and various ensemble settings on performance and stability; and compare the performances to a radiomics baseline.